klaimklodi/all_my_projects/SQL/README.md

-## Here you can find project connected with SQL
-### I improved such skills like connecting to Database and writing queries
+### I improved such skills like connecting to Database using Python and writing queries